apache/zookeeper/zookeeper-website/README.md

 ### Deployment

 The website source lives on the **`master`** branch of the [apache/zookeeper](https://github.com/apache/zookeeper) repository under `zookeeper-website/`.
 The live production site at [zookeeper.apache.org](https://zookeeper.apache.org) is served from the **`asf-site`** branch.
-Any commit pushed to `asf-site` is immediately reflected on the live site via Apache's gitpubsub infrastructure.
+Any commit pushed to `asf-site` is immediately reflected on the live site.

 #### Basic workflow

 1. Make changes on a feature branch based off `master`.
 2. Run the CI pipeline locally to verify everything passes.
 3. Merge to `master` after review.
-4. Build the production bundle — the output ends up in `build/client/`.
+4. Build the production bundle — the output ends up in `build/client/` (landing at the root, the current docs under `build/client/doc/r<CURRENT_VERSION>/`).
 5. Publish to `asf-site`, preserving docs and versioned API docs under `content/doc/`.
+   These publish steps run on the **`asf-site`** branch.
+Because the landing site and the current docs are independent builds with independent asset hashes, they are treated as separate directories: landing files at the root and current docs under `content/doc/r<CURRENT_VERSION>/`.
+If a part's source did not change, its rebuilt output is byte-identical and produces no `content/` diff, so seeing changes in only landing or only docs after a build is expected.
+The current docs directory is self-contained (its own assets, `.htaccess`, and `llms-full.txt`); only the Maven-generated `apidocs/` is layered back in during publish.

 ```bash
 # 1. Clone the repository and work from master